idea4good/GuiLiteSamples/HostMonitor/README.md

 - `make`
 - `cd BuildLinux`
 - `chmod 777 *`
-- `./sample_native /dev/fb0`   /dev/fb0: The path of framebuffer device file.
+- `sudo ./sample_native /dev/fb0`   /dev/fb0: The path of framebuffer device file.

 ## How to build for x64 Linux or Rasperry Pi?
 ### libcore.a libgui.a should be in BuildLinux\libs, rebuild them if meet link error(-fPIC).